docstencil/docstencil-core/.github/ISSUE_TEMPLATE/feature_request.md

 If your feature is directly related to templating capabilities, you can add example template expression you would like to use.

-Example: I would like to include the footer of another document by writing `{include footer("Other_File.docx")}` into the footer of my main template.
+Example: I would like to include the footer of another document by writing `{include footer("Other_File.docx")}` into the footer of my main docx file.

 ## Use Case